Lilla-Kavecsanszki/downwarddog/README.md

 - #16 As an admin, I can authorize or disapprove comments so that I can assure that a respectful language is used at all times.
 - #17 As an admin I can create, read, update and delete articles so that I can manage the content.
-- #18 As an admin I can see each booking; the day and class combination, to understand how many clients has enquired/ booked it so that I can analyse popularity and busy/ weak days.
+- #18 As an admin I can add and manage Classes and their Timetables so that I can keep the selection up to date.

 ##### Contact Epic

 - #20 As a user, I can fill out a contact form so that I can communicate with the management, give my feedback, leave a review to the teachers and the studio